-Doctors can also help cancer patients with insomnia through the use of cognitive behavioral therapy.
+Doctors can also help insomnia in cancer patients through the use of cognitive behavioral therapy.
 Much of this involves keeping to the same rituals in order to prepare the body for sleep.
 For example, a patient might be instructed to spend one hour on a relaxing, quiet activity each night before bed.
 It can also help for patients to stick to a strict sleep/wake schedule every day.

 Cooling Bedding and Pajamas

 For night sweats and hot flashes caused by the disease, medications or treatment, it can help to find bedding

 and nighttime attire that will help relieve these issues.
 Cool-jams™ offers some of the most popular pajamas for cancer patients because the fabrics are designed to wick away moisture and keep body temperature regulated.
 They can be used as breast cancer pajamas